6 of the Most Beautiful Hikes in Lake Tahoe

 Prepare to be as self-sufficient as possible to reduce the risk of needing medical rescue, which pulls staff and helicopters from fire-fighting efforts.
 This includes carrying a first-aid kit, a map, and appropriate clothing, as well as accurately gauging your physical abilities to mitigate risk.
 Monitor the air quality index and consider postponing your hike if it’s over 101.

 As with all hikes, it’s OK to turn around at any point.
-The goal is to enjoy nature, not to move the fastest or travel the furthest.
+The goal is to enjoy nature, not to move the fastest or travel the farthest.
 Hiking ratings are relative, so while “easy” hikes are easier than most of the other Lake Tahoe hiking trails, they may not be easy compared to hikes in other regions, especially if you are not used to the higher elevation.
 Move slowly, carry water or a water filter, and take your time—you won’t be hard-pressed to find scenic stops along any of these hikes.

 From Our Partners